-Matteo Lissandrini is a PhD student from the University of Trento (Italy), and member of the DbTrento research group.
+Matteo Lissandrini received his PhD from the University of Trento (Italy) with a thesis on exploratory search for information graphs.
+He is also a member of the DbTrento research group.

 He has been visiting researcher at the HP Labs in Palo Alto, California in 2013, and at the Cheriton School of Computer Science at the University of Waterloo, Canada, in 2014.

-He has also been teacher assistant in the Database Management System and Infomation Systems course at the University of Trento.
+He has also been teacher assistant in the Database Management System and Information Systems course at the University of Trento.

 He received his Msc in Computer Science at the University of Trento in 2012.

 He has been researching on Exploratory Methods for Data Analytics, and in particular on Exemplar Queries.

 His research interests include also data mining, especially on knowledge graphs, analysis of user generated content from the social media, and advanced models for event detection and profiling.

 Other interests intersect advanced web technologies, web standards and user-centered web development.

 Experiences and Collaborations: